-The tagging algorithm uses stencil and alpha tests to perform tagging.
+The vzTMTagShader uses a system-dependent technique to perform tagging.
 Ideally, the tag volume should require only one bit to represent each texel.
 However, on most graphics hardware, each texel will use at least one byte to represent a texel.
 On InfiniteReality graphics systems, the application can specify the internal texture format to be VZ_QUAD_INTENSITY4 and ask the API to optimize the texture.
 The texture would then be interleaved so that each texel requires only four bits to represent it; this reduces texture memory consumption and improves the texture download rate.
 See the man page for vzParameterVolumeTexture for more details.

-Note:
+Notes:

-The tagging algorithm uses the stencil buffer to mask out the volume data.
-Hence, the application should ensure that the appropriate visual is selected.

-Using vzTMTagShader has the overhead of storing an additional 3D texture in the texture memory.
+- On systems that do not support the ARB_fragment_program or ATI_fragment_shader OpenGL extensions, the vzTMTagShader uses the stencil buffer to implement the tagging algorithm.
+Hence, the application should ensure that the appropriate visual is selected. - Using vzTMTagShader has the overhead of storing an additional 3D texture in the texture memory.
 You can also generate the same effect by actually modifying the volume texture to remove the unwanted texels by setting their opacity to zero explicitly.
 This, however, has the disadvantage of modifying the original volume data.